aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 * Query driver by ID - return the last location the driver reported in the system
 * Query drivers around a location
   * lat/long with radius of a circle - return the list of drivers with their last location reported, and distance from the query location
-  * lat/long with side of a rectangle - return the list of drivers with their last location reported, and distance from the query location`*`
+  * lat/long with side of a rectangle - return the list of drivers with their last location reported, and distance from the query location
 * Query drivers available in an area - return drivers located inside a defined polygon

-`*` - Currently not supported by Elasticache.
-This functionality is available from Redis `v6.2`, however Elasticache runs Redis `v6.0.5` at the time of writing this document.